What is Tarot? A Grounded Guide for Beginners

 Maya Britan

-12/19/20255 min read
+12/19/20254 min read

-What Is Tarot?
 A Brief Overview

-The Minor Arcana comprises 56 cards and is further divided into four suits of 4 ELEMENTS: Wands, Cups, Swords, and Pentacles.
+The Minor Arcana comprises 56 cards and is further divided into four suits of elements: Wands, Cups, Swords, and Pentacles.
 In the I Am One tarot cards, Two Headed Serpents, Pears Of Tears, Curved Blades, and Stones Of Age.
 Each suit relates to different aspects of life, such as creative energy, emotions, intellect, and material concerns.
 Understanding the structure and meaning of both the Major and Minor Arcana is essential for anyone seeking to explore tarot, as it lays the groundwork for interpretations and readings.

 What Is Tarot?
 Symbolism Of Tarot Cards